quacksouls/lyf/doc/data.md

 }
 ```

-> _Exercise 1._ Determine the boolean value of the statement: "I will not not
+> _Exercise 1._ Simplify the statement: "I will not not read anymore."
-> read anymore."
 >
 > _Exercise 2._ Run the following program.
 Modify the program so that the
 > expression `likeCat && likeTiger` returns `false`.